caffsean/milestone_II_repo/README.md

 - Note: in order for the below notebooks to run all the data must be stored in a folder titled "assets"

 #### custom_word_embeddings folder
-- Description: contains all the customer word embeddings created for data exploration
+- Description: contains all the custom word embeddings created for data exploration
 - Note: in order to use the custom word embedding data it must be stored in a folder titled "custom_word_embeddings"

 #### feature_extractor.py